dmhacker/arch-linux-surface/README.md

 If you ran `makepkg` without the `-i` flag, the kernel will appear as three separate files:
 ```
-linux-surface-{VERSION}-1-x86_64.pkg.tar.xz
-linux-surface-headers-{VERSION}-1-x86_64.pkg.tar.xz
-linux-surface-docs-{VERSION}-1-x86_64.pkg.tar.xz
+linux-surface-[VERSION]-1-x86_64.pkg.tar.xz
+linux-surface-headers-[VERSION]-1-x86_64.pkg.tar.xz
+linux-surface-docs-[VERSION]-1-x86_64.pkg.tar.xz
 ```
-You can either install them with `pacman -U ...` or do something else with them.
+You can either install them with `sudo pacman -U ...` or do something else with them.

 ## Post-Installation

+Follow [pharra's instructions](https://github.com/pharra/linux-surface) on how to extract Surface device firmware from the jakeday's linux-surface repository to your machine.

-Once the patched kernel is installed, the remaining step is to change your bootloader's configuration to load the updated kernel.
+Once the patched kernel and all firmware is installed, the remaining step is to change your bootloader's configuration to load the updated kernel.
 Then, `reboot` your system.